balena-io/docs/pages/learn/deploy/offline-updates.md

 $ balena tag set 'offline:hostOS' "${os_version}" \
   --device ${uuid}
 ```

+### Process of Reprovisioning

+> Warning: For devices with internal storage, this procedure erases the internal media of your device.
+Hence, remove any mass storage devices containing user data.

+With the update media ready having the latest release of the application preloaded.
+Follow the device's provisioning instructions present on balenaCloud dashboard for your specific device.

+For example: For Raspberry Pi devices, insert the recently flashed SD card and power up the device.
+When the process is complete, (re)connect any mass storage devices containing user data back to the device.
+Reconnect the device to the local air-gapped network(s).
+Later, use SSH to connect and inspect application logs, etc.

+#### Strategies to remotely update with an SD card or USB device

+If a device isn't locally deployed, one can ship the flashed SD cards or USB sticks/drives to a remote location.

+If the target device exists on an air-gapped or Internet restricted network, [inserting ssh keys][insert-ssh-key] during the configuration step will allow fleet managers at the remote site to connect into the device directly via OpenSSH and verify the update by examining container logs, etc. In such cases someone can run the update by simply inserting them into the devices and booting.

+If the target device is connected via a low-bandwidth connection, it should eventually establish a connection to balenaCloud.
+Depending on the connection's quality, it may respond to [web terminal][web-terminal] commands and output container logs to the dashboard.

 Read more about how the process can work better for your usecase in the [offline updates](https://balena.io/blog/offline-updates-make-it-easier-to-update-balena-devices-without-the-internet) blog.